STEMarts Labs

 Grant in 2021

-AI4ALL is a nonprofit working to increase diversity and inclusion in artificial intelligence.
-They create pipelines for underrepresented talent through education and mentorship programs around the U.S. and Canada that give high school students early exposure to AI for social good.
-Their vision is for AI to be developed by a broad group of thinkers and doers advancing AI for humanity’s benefit.
+AI4ALL is a nonprofit focused on increasing diversity and inclusion in artificial intelligence.
+It builds pipelines for underrepresented talent through education and mentorship programs across the United States and Canada, providing high school students with early exposure to AI for social good.
+The organization seeks to ensure AI development involves a broad group of thinkers and creators to benefit humanity.

 Team4Tech Foundation